sd78912/CoffeeShopApplication/README.md

 **Features:**

-1.Adding Customer info in the database.
+1. Adding Customer info in the database.

-2.Fetching Customer Details
+2. Fetching Customer Details

-3.Updating Customer info in the database.
+3. Updating Customer info in the database.

-4.Deleteing Customer info in the database.
+4. Deleteing Customer info in the database.

 **Instructions for downloading the project:**